Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 Based on $bSI$ and $\sigma(S_k)$, 5 algorithms are shortlisted (as listed in TABLE V) as well-performing ones, which are ranked above the top $50^{th}$ percentile, as highlighted in non-grey colours in Fig. 4.
 Less-competitive ones are filtered out to reduce the search space of auto-tuning.

 As shown in Fig. 4, difference CVIs have diverse suggestions on the best clustering.
 Basically, the CVIs measure the cluster compactness (e.g., instances in the same cluster should be similar) and separation (e.g., instances in different clusters should be dissimilar).
-Clusters with low intra-cluster distances (e.g., denser) and high inter-cluster distances (e.g., well separated) will have better CVIs score.
-Obviously, the quality heterogeneity of individual clusters due to imbalanced data is not well considered by global CVIs such as $SI$ and $CH$.
-The $bSI$ and $\sigma(S_k)$ are rooted in the sample Silhouette coefficients values used to calculate the $SI$, but $bSI$ and $\sigma(S_k)$ are adjusted to be more appropriate to explain a better assumption of imbalanced clustering.
+Clusters with low intra-cluster distances (e.g., denser) and high inter-cluster distances (e.g., well separated) will have better CVIs scores.
+Obviously, the quality heterogeneity of individual clusters due to imbalanced data is not well presented by global CVIs such as $SI$ and $CH$.
+The $bSI$ and $\sigma(S_k)$ are rooted in the sample Silhouette coefficients, and adjusted to be more appropriate to explain a better assumption of imbalanced clustering.